-OpenShift subscriptions use a system of measure called CORE BANDS.
+Red Hat OpenShift subscriptions use a system of measure called Core Bands.
 That means subscriptions (entitlements to consume OpenShift) are applied and consumed at the OpenShift cluster level and apply to all OpenShift worker nodes on that cluster.
 If a customer has multiple OpenShift clusters, they would aggregate the sum of cores consumed by the OpenShift worker nodes across all clusters to determine how many subscriptions are needed.
-For example, if a customer has 100 2-core RHOCP subscriptions, a total of 200 cores (400 vCPUs) are available to be applied to the OpenShift worker nodes across all running OpenShift clusters.
+For example, if a customer has 100 2-core Red Hat OpenShift Container Platform subscriptions, a total of 200 cores (400 vCPUs) are available to be applied to the OpenShift worker nodes across all running OpenShift clusters.

 In addition to core-based subscriptions, Red Hat offers OpenShift socket-based subscriptions as well.
 For certain deployment types, this is a more economical option.
 The socket-based subscriptions are limited to entitling an x86 server with up to 2 sockets with a total of 64 cores across them.
 Today, the socket-based subscriptions are available for x86 servers only and not for the IBM Z or Power architectures.

 To entitle a physical server, stack one or more subscriptions to cover either the total number of sockets or physical cores in it (whichever is greater).
 For example, a server has 2 sockets and 48 cores.
-One subscription is needed because the server has 2 sockets and less than 64 cores.
-While a server with 2 sockets and 96 cores would need two subscriptions.
-That's because two subscriptions are needed to cover the 96 cores since a single subscription covers a maximum of 64 cores.
+One subscription is needed because the server has 2 sockets and less than 64 cores, while a server with 2 sockets and 96 cores would need two subscriptions.
+Two subscriptions are needed to cover 96 cores because a single subscription covers a maximum of 64 cores.

 Bare metal socket-pair subscriptions also come with infrastructure subscriptions for the control plane and infrastructure.
-Best practice would be for these to also be bare metal physical servers to take advantage of our infrastructure automation which works in homogenous clusters.
-You do have the option of using a separate virtualized server as the control plane (creating a “mixed” cluster), but if you do so you must use the more manual agnostic installer method, and will not be able to take advantage of the infrastructure automation that is possible with an all-bare metal cluster (i.e., all worker and infrastructure nodes bare metal).
+The best practice would be for these to be bare metal physical servers that take advantage of our infrastructure automation which works in homogenous clusters.
+You have the option to use a separate virtualized server as the control plane (creating a “mixed” cluster), but if you do so, you must use the more manual agnostic installer method, and will not be able to take advantage of the infrastructure automation that is possible with an all-bare metal cluster (i.e., all worker and infrastructure nodes bare metal).

 Finally, use of the bare metal socket-pair subscriptions does not change the limitation of the number of containers per node (currently 250-500).
 Each physical bare metal server is a single node, and cannot use virtualization to carve it into a larger number of smaller nodes (for this you would need to use the core-based subscriptions).
 This means that the bare metal socket-pair model is best suited for a smaller number of “fatter” workloads like OpenShift Virtualization (where each workload is running a full virtual machine) or AI/ML (where each workload consumes a large amount of CPU and GPU).